-Have a bio of your ancestor?
-If you send it, I'll post it here.
-Please email me at dnichols16@cox.net.
+Have a photo of this soldier you'd like to share?
+Have a bio or obituary of your ancestor?
+If you send it to me at dnichols28@verizon.net I'll post it on this website.

 Lt.
 George Riley Wells